Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all

+In the context of $K$-sparse recovery in dimension $N$, we consider a family of models $\Sigma_{K}^{N}$ and of regularizers $f_{N}(\cdot) = \|\cdot\|_{\ell^{N}_{1}}$.
+The constant $\delta^{weak}$ has \emph{weak sharpness} over this family of models and regularizers if the RIP with $\delta < \delta^{weak}$ implies uniform recovery from $\Sigma_{K}^{N}$ with $f_{N}$ for any $K$, $N$, and there exists dimensions $K,N$ and matrices with RIP constant arbitrarily close to $\delta^{weak}$ for which uniform recovery from $\Sigma_{K}^{N}$ with $f_{N}$ is impossible.
+The notion of weak sharpness extends to many other families of models and regularizers, e.g. for $r$-rank recovery with the nuclear norm, or the recovery of permutation matrices with the gauge generated by the Birkhoff polytope of bi-stochastic matrices.

-\paragraph{Sharpness of $\delta_\Sigma(f)$} Theorem~\ref{th:sharp_RIP} and Theorem~\ref{th:robust_RIP_eucl} are sharp in the sense that in classical cases (sparse recovery with the $\ell^1$ norm and low-rank matrix recovery with the nuclear norm) where $\delta_\Sigma(f) \geq 1/\sqrt{2}$, we know that there exist RIP matrices with constant arbitrarily close to $1/\sqrt{2}$ which do not permit uniform recovery \cite{Davies_2009}.
-The question of the sharpness for generic model sets and regularizers remains and can be stated as follows: Given $\Sigma$ and $f$ can we construct RIP matrices with constant arbitrarily close to $\delta_\Sigma(f)$ and with which uniform recovery is impossible?
-A related question is whether, for a given finite ambient dimension $n$, one can have $\delta_\Sigma(f) > 1/\sqrt{2}$ with classical models such as $k$-sparse vectors or rank-$r$ matrices.
+For classical families of models and regularizers (sparse recovery with the $\ell^1$ norm and low-rank matrix recovery with the nuclear norm), as well as for structured sparsity and the associated mixed-norm, Theorem~\ref{th:sharp_RIP} and Theorem~\ref{th:robust_RIP_eucl} are weakly sharp.
+Indeed, we know that there exist RIP matrices with constant arbitrarily close to $1/\sqrt{2}$ which do not permit uniform recovery \cite{Davies_2009}, and since $\delta_{\Sigma}(f) \geq 1/\sqrt{2}$ one must have $\delta^{weak} = 1/\sqrt{2}$.
+Thus for these families of models, our results are weakly sharp in the sense that

+Considering block sparsity, further analysis would be needed to check weak shaprness $\delta_\Sigma(f)$.
+However one can already observe that it complies with the necessary dependency on the number of blocks $J$ \cite{Bastounis_2015}.

+The question of strong sharpness remains, i.e. do we have the pointwise equality (for {\em each} $f$ and $\Sigma$)

+A related open question for the family of sparse models is to determine whether the pointwise equality $\delta_{\Sigma_K^N}^{strong}(f)= \delta^{weak}$ holds.
+Answering this would close the discussion on RIP constants for such models.